 #2.
 Heritage Bank

-All you need to do is to have steady transactions for 6 months in your corporate account to qualify for their loan offers.
+It is possible that the bank can give business loans from ₦100,000 to ₦1 million without any collateral.
+Yes!
+All you need to do is to open a corporate account with them and have steady transactions for 6 months to qualify for their loan offers.

-To show their eagerness to give out these loans, the bank even has a loan calculator on its website – which helps interested loan applicants to calculate how much the bank would be expecting from your loan request.
+To show their eagerness to give out these loans, the bank has integrated loan calculators on its website – which can helps interested loan applicants to calculate how much loan they would be collecting after the loans approval requests.

 #5.
 Stanbic IBTC Bank

-To apply for Stanbic IBTC non-collateral loan, you should be prepared to provide the bank with the following information:
+Just like most commercial banks in Nigeria, if you want to apply for the Stanbic IBTC non-collateral loan, you should be prepared to provide the bank with the following information:

 Stanbic IBTC Loan Application Requirements